RaFive/Personal-Finance-Management-System/README.md

 # Personal Finance Management System (Sistem Manajemen Keuangan Pribadi)

 The **Personal Finance Management System** is a desktop application designed to help users efficiently manage their personal finances.
 This project was created as a college assignment, showcasing a practical implementation of Java Swing with SQLite database integration.
+During the development process, I used **AI assistance** (I use AI) to help with coding, documentation, and exploring implementation ideas.

 ## ✨ Features